cityofaustin/Residential-Permitting/_projects/deck.md

 #### Impervious Cover

-If your uncovered deck has drainage spaces between the deck boards and is located over a pervious surface, your deck should not cover more than 50% of the horizontal area.
-Impervious cover restrictions are in place to prevent flooding.
+If your uncovered deck has drainage spaces between the deck boards and is located over a permeable surface, like your yard, the deck should not cover more than 50% of the horizontal area.
+Impervious cover restrictions are in place to prevent flooding during and after heavy rains.

 {% include glossary-aside.html term="impervious cover" %}